 Luminova in Arlington

-On Friday, Nov.
-20, the first-ever Luminova Holidays event begins at Globe Life Field in Arlington.
+The first-ever Luminova Holidays event is underway at Globe Life Field in Arlington.

 Features include nearly three million lights, a 10,000 square foot outdoor ice-skating rink, a 65 foot Christmas tree, interactive activities, light up hopscotch, and more.